 The deeper the lake, the larger the gradients become in the Thermal Stratification.
 If you have ever been out on a boat in a deep lake and decided to jump out and go for a swim, you can really feel the difference in the layers from the top warm water level to the Thermocline level if you dive deep enough and hit the top of it.

-There is a huge difference in temperature.
-In fact, the top few feet depending on how deep the lake is, can be quite warm, almost the same temperature as the air on top of the boat.
+There is a huge temperature difference.
+The top few feet depending on how deep the lake is can be quite warm, almost the same temperature as the air on top of the boat.
 The water drops right down to cool, not far down off the surface of the lake.
 That cooled level of water is the Thermocline level of the lake.

 The density of water depends on its temperature.
 The warmer the water, the less dense it becomes.
 Water is at its densest closest just before it freezes.
 Liquids of different densities often don’t mix easily.